tgelder7/L3U15A2/README.md

 ## Assignment
-### The Github Pages link is https://tgelder7.github.io/L3U15A2/, However, his file is better to be run locally due to the images not loading when run with Github Pages.
+### The Github Pages link is https://tgelder7.github.io/L3U15A2/
 ## Brief
 I have been tasked with creating a website which meets the following client requirements:
 ### **A profile of the company itself**